Rybo713/X1C6-macOS/README.md

 - Trackpoint
 - Webcam
 - Microphone
-- Display Brightness (Brightness Keys do not work but you can increase or decrease brightness in system settings)
+- Display Brightness (Have to set it in Keyboard Shortcuts in System Settings)
 - Sleep / Wake
 - Wifi - Use Heliport v1.5.0 or else KP when using stock wifi settings (airport.d)
 - Bluetooth